 We are closed on the following Holidays.
 Those marked by an asterisk (*) are Holidays on which parents will be charged:

-New Years Eve—Close at 3 p.m.* New Years Day* Good Friday*
+New Year’s Eve - Close at 12:30pm* New Year’s Day* Memorial Day*

-Memorial Day* Independence Day* Labor Day*
+Independence Day* Labor Day* Thanksgiving Day*

-Columbus Day Thanksgiving Day * Day after Thanksgiving

-Christmas Eve-Close at 3pm* Christmas Day* Day after Christmas
+Day after Thanksgiving* Christmas Eve – Close at 12:30pm

+Christmas Day* 2 additional floating holidays

-WACCC will be closed on a date TBD the last week of August for Staff Development
+WACCC will be closed on a date (to be determined) the last week of August for Staff Development.
+Please see current schedule of holidays in enrollment packet for floating holidays and staff development date.

+Security Features

+The Winsted Area Child Care Center is a secured building.
+In order to gain access to the building all parents/guardians will need to ring the bell at the front door and be buzzed in by office staff.
+All other doors to the building are locked from the outside at all times.
+Any unknown person will not be permitted to enter the building unless accompanied by office staff.
+Local public school systems instill the same protocol and it is to keep everyone, especially our children, safe.
+This give our staff better control of who has access to our building.

+Please be advised that all property of Winsted Area Child Care Center is under video surveillance at all times.

-Weather
+Weather and Closings

 We understand that even in stormy weather, our parents need to work.
 This is why we try to stay open when the weather is bad.
 However if the weather is so extreme that it makes travel impossible or too dangerous WACCC will close. **Under other unusual circumstances (e.g. water problems, prolonged power outage) we may need to make the decision to close the center.